tamouse/gatsby-recipes.tamouse.org/README.md

 ## Learning Log

+### 2018-01-27 23:54

+It's been a while, but I jumped back to this.
+Today, I figured how to have more than one set of things happen during the `createPages` callback in `gatsby-node.js` -- essentially you chain the promises together for each thing you want done.
+Pretty cool.

+I'm generating the index pages for each of the recipe categories, as well as generating the recipe pages themselves from markdown pages in each category directory.

+As for what variables get passed in to a node's query string, they are passed as properties on the `context` option in `createPage`.
+It took me a while to find that.
+See <https://www.gatsbyjs.org/docs/bound-action-creators/#createPage> and read about the `context` option.

 ### 2017-11-29 00:37

 Using the `gatsby-source-filesystem` plugin, figured out how to filter to just grabbing the recipe categories